Welcome to Andy’s Place

 Client Stories

-In 2025, The Employees Community Fund of Boeing donated over $39,000 to finance an onsite laundry facility.
-This kind contribution will not only help residents feel clean and good, but teach them valuable life skills like how to run a washer and dryer.
+The Employees Community Fund of Boeing donated over $39,000 to finance an onsite laundry facility, which will not only help residents feel clean and good, but teach them valuable life skills.

-Andy’s Place sets people up for success through Compass Health’s continuum of care.
-Residents are engaged in mental health services through Compass Health’s IOP or PACT teams, through local clinics, doctors provided by the VA, social workers, case managers, and through group therapy.
+Andy’s Place helps engage people in mental health services through Compass Health’s IOP or PACT teams, housed at the Marc Healing Center across the street, or through local clinics, doctors provided by the VA, social workers, case managers, and through group therapy.

-Residents often step down to NorthStar next door, which is a fully independent living facility with no support services.
-It still exists under the Compass Health umbrella, but this facility allows residents to have more independence.
+Residents often step down to NorthStar next door, which is a fully independent living facility with no support services that is still under the Compass umbrella, but allows more independence.

 Residents also utilize Compass’s housing coordinators to look for housing and work in the community when they’re ready to move on.